Aaak08/Home-Soc-Lab/README.md

  -  Once the network was actually fixed, agent connected cleanly on its own within its normal retry cycle.
 Confirmed live in the Wazuh dashboard under Agents Management: Monitered-Client showing as Active.
 - ## Milestone: full lab working end to end
 VirtualBox -> Ubuntu Server (manager) -> Wazuh installed -> Ubuntu Server(monitored client) -> agent installed -> agent connected -> confirmed active in dashboard.
+-Finally then went on to log in to VM2 and deliberately created activity by purposefully failing to type the right pass in sudo shutdown now..
+-Confirmed detection end-to-end in the dashboard: 4 authentication failure events logged, correctly attributed to Monitered-Client, and automatically classified under MITRE ATT&CK as "Password Guessing" / "Sudo and Sudo Caching"